-On 1 January 2023, TEQSA increased its fees and introduced new charges to recover costs for regulatory activities undertaken to support Australia’s higher education sector.
+TEQSA’s fees and charges recover costs for regulatory activities undertaken to support Australia’s higher education sector.

-Costs are recovered from higher education providers in two ways:
+Costs are recovered from higher education providers in 2 ways:

 - Registered Higher Education Provider (RHEP) charge paid annually by all providers, the charge is the sum of a base component and a compliance component

-- Application-based fees for regulatory activities related to:
+- Application fees for regulatory activities related to:

 - registration